 Many years ago, I found myself facing a major change in my life.
 For three years, life had been unusually peaceful and I was scared of sliding back into a world of changes.
 I fought the change hard and had to turn to prayer for help.
-I went weekly during that struggle to the Mormon temple, where I took time away from the world to pray in a quiet, Spirit-filled place.
+I went weekly during that struggle to the temple, where I took time away from the world to pray in a quiet, Spirit-filled place.
 As I prayed, the thought came repeatedly to my mind, “If you’re prepared, you don’t need to be afraid.”

 I kept right on being afraid and fighting against the coming changes.
 I didn’t understand why I continued to fear when I had done as instructed.
-Finally, I took it to prayer again and this time the answer came quickly and clearly, as clearly as if someone were speaking to me.
-The answer was this: I said you didn’t need to fear; I didn’t say you couldn’t choose to be afraid.
+Finally, I took it to prayer again, and this time the answer came quickly and clearly — as clearly as if someone were speaking to me.
+The answer was this: “I said you didn’t need to fear; I didn’t say you couldn’t choose to be afraid.”

 God believes in agency.
-He gives us the right to choose and we can choose whether to approach life fearfully or faithfully.
+He gives us the right to choose, and we can choose whether to approach life fearfully or faithfully.
 Fear is a choice and it was what I had chosen.
 I went to work strengthening my faith and life felt so much better.
 In time, I understood the purpose of the changes and realized that even though I hadn’t wanted them, I had enjoyed the results of the changes.
 God knew much better than I did what I needed.

 It’s sometimes said that faith is the opposite of fear.
 When we’re afraid, we aren’t completely putting the situation into God’s hands and trusting Him.
-What I attempt to keep in mind when I’m trying to overcome fear with faith is to remember that God sees the entire picture, whereas I only see a small bit of it.
+What I attempt to keep in mind when I’m trying to overcome fear with faith is remembering that God sees the entire picture, whereas I only see a small bit of it.
 He is looking at life from an eternal perspective and I am not.

 This doesn’t mean that if we have faith we will never have any problems.
 The story of the world isn’t just about us; it involves everyone who lives on earth at any time.
 Everything that happens impacts many different lives, all with different needs and plans, and God must juggle all those lives.
 In addition, people have agency.
-It is a critical part of God’s plan for us; we’re given the right to make decisions.
+It is a critical part of God’s plan for us that we’re given the right to make decisions.
 Those decisions affect our lives and they also affect others who had no control over our decisions.
 We can choose our actions, but we can’t choose the consequences, nor can we choose who else will be impacted by our decisions.
 Sometimes our trials are caused by our own decisions and sometimes by the decisions of others; in addition, some things just happen and no one is to blame, as in the case of severe weather or illness.
 Sometimes God sends trials to help us learn something important.
 It can help to remember that even Jesus experienced extraordinary levels of suffering despite living a perfect life.
 Trials are simply a part of every life.

 Having trials does not mean God has abandoned us.
 He is always in charge.
-While He may not always step in to protect us from our own choices or even from the choices of others, He has a master plan for all of us, and for each of us individually.
+While He may not always step in to protect us from our own choices (or even from the choices of others), He has a master plan for all of us, and for each of us individually.
 The events that occur might not be the ones He would choose if He were micromanaging us, but He will not allow them to derail His overall plan for us.
 This means God is still in charge, and even when tragedy or trial occurs, we’re still inside the master plan and we will be fine in the eternal scheme of things.

 We can’t always control what happens to us but we can choose our reactions to them.
 This power to choose is why two people can face the same trials and come out with different results.
 One person who experiences prejudice or poverty will spend his life angry and using this as an excuse.
 Another will use it to become stronger and overcome the challenges life has given him or go through them with a cheerful attitude.
 One person with an illness will become demanding and discouraged and another, perhaps after a natural time of grieving, will go on to uplift and strengthen others through her example and courage.
 One person loses his job and wastes priceless hours blaming his boss, the economy, the government or anyone else who comes to mind; another uses the time to start his own business or upgrade skills.